siznax/trudell/about.md

 and playlists on social media platforms.

-I am backing it all up (archiving it), organizing it, and will attempt to present in such a way as **to amplify John's voice and powerful words, and to make them freely available forever to everyone**.
+I am backing it all up (archiving it), organizing it, and will attempt to present in such a way as **to amplify John Trudell's voice and powerful words, and to make them freely available forever to everyone**.

 I am also documenting everything John Trudell had issues with, and that is basically the entire history of the indigenous people of